zeyu2001/chess-ai/README.md

 # chess-ai
-A chess engine by someone who doesn't know how to play chess.
+A chess engine by someone who doesn'r know Python very well

 ## About
 chess-ai is a simple chess AI in JavaScript.